SPOD is a major player in the Print On Demand industry….

 Baseball caps aren’t something that you’d probably think to wear when it’s freezing cold outside, but if you love the style regardless of the weather, there’s hope for you!
-Some hat companies make baseball caps that are lined with fleece fabric to help insulate your head against the elements.
+Some hat companies make baseball caps that are lined with fleece fabric to insulate your head against the elements.
 If you can’t find a fleece-lined ball cap, look for a wool hat without any vents.
 Both materials make for great winter hats.
 They are going to keep your head warm and help shed any snow or sleet that may be coming down.

 Trapper-style hats usually have fleece or fur on the inside of the hat and some kind of plaid flannel on the outside.
 Many trapper-style hats have connected earmuffs that can provide additional warmth and protection from the elements.

 Spring and Fall

 Spring and fall can be a challenge for hat-wearers because the weather can change without warning.
 These hats will protect you from the sun while providing warmth on those blustery days.
 Baseball caps are my friend’s hat of choice during the spring and fall months because of their versatility and durability.

 Ball caps are a great choice for both spring and fall.
 Because it can be wet and blustery during spring and fall, look for non-vented or wool ball caps that use the flex fit closure system.
 The elastic will help keep the hat on your head, and the wool will protect you from those spring showers.